Green spaces - Concepts and planning approaches

 Teaching methods

-Lectures + exercises: Weekly lectures with accompanying discussions, which lay the foundation for own critical reflections, in the form of an analysis and presentation of a self-selected case study, which are put up for discussion together.
+Lectures + exercises: Weekly lectures with accompanying discussions, which lay the foundation for own critical reflections, in the form of an analysis and presentation of self-selected case studies, which are put up for discussion together.
 The results are to be presented and prepared in a final report.

 Expected student activities

-Students are expected to regularly attend the lectures and exercises offered and to actively participate in the discussions.
-The are expected to develop a critical reflection on an exemplary planning approach or case study, facilitate a related discussion and, based on this, prepare a short written report.
+Students are expected to actively participate in the course discussions.
+They shall develop an own critical reflection on an exemplary planning approach or case study, facilitate a related discussion and, based on this, prepare a short written report.

 Assessment methods